986-Studio/WonderMadeleine/readme.md

 License
 -------
-This project is currently licensed under the the Creative Common BY-NC-ND
+This project is currently licensed under the Creative Common BY-NC-ND

 * What does that mean:
  * You can use this code to program your own CPLD